At-Home Speech Therapy Exercises To Do With Your Kids

 At-Home Speech Therapy Exercises To Do With Your Kids | Washington D.C. & Northern VA

-We also know that it can be difficult to keep them entertained while they’re stuck at home.
+We also know that it can be difficult to keep them motivated while they’re stuck at home.

-There’s a lot you have to do to keep kids’ attention, but what if you could help them improve their language skills as they play?
+There’s a lot of methods you can use to help spark your child’s interest in at home learning, but what if you could help them build their vocabulary as they play?

 Here at District Speech, we’ve devised some fun speech therapy for kids that you can do with your children at home.

-In the meantime, check out these ways to turn playtime into speech therapy exercises, and have just as much fun as before.
+In the meantime, check out these ways to turn playtime into speech therapy exercises, and have so much fun they won’t even realize that they’re learning.

 1. Reuse Your Plastic Easter Eggs